phproberto/joomla-entity/README.md

 Where `$article` is a `stdClass` object.
 You can access its properties but it's really a dummy thing.
 An end point.

-This library allows you to use something like:
+With an Article entity you can do:

 ![Load an article](./docs/img/joomla-entity-load-article.png)

-Here `$article` is an entity.
-An object that exposes its logic for you to use it.
-Not an end point anymore but a tool that exposes its available resources to you.
+Here `$article` is an Article entity.
+An object that exposes its logic and resources to the developer.

-Some examples of the awesome things that you can do with that article entity:
+Some awesome things that you can do with that article entity:

 ```php
 // Use article as entity